-- the online world provides everyone with many opportunities; however it can also present risks and challenges - we have a duty to ensure that all children, young people and adults involved in our organisation are protected from potential harm online - we have a responsibility to help keep children, young people and adults safe online, whether or not they are using Wishing Well's network and devices - working in partnership with children, young people, their parents, carers and other agencies is essential in promoting young people's welfare and in helping young people to be responsible in their approach to online safety - all children, regardless of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation, have the right to equal protection from all types of harm or abuse.
+- The online world provides everyone with many opportunities; however it can also present risks and challenges - We have a duty to ensure that all children, young people and adults involved in our organisation are protected from potential harm online - We have a responsibility to help keep children, young people and adults safe online, whether or not they are using Wishing Well's network and devices - Working in partnership with children, young people, their parents, carers and other agencies is essential in promoting young people's welfare and in helping young people to be responsible in their approach to online safety - All children, regardless of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation, have the right to equal protection from all types of harm or abuse

-Examples of online abuse include;
+Examples of online abuse include:

-- Bullying by peers or the public - Personal information that can identify and locate a young adult offline. - Sexual grooming, luring, exploitation, and abuse contact with strangers. - Exposure to inappropriate content. - Involvement in making or distributing illegal or inappropriate content.

-- Theft of personal information. - Exposure to information and interaction with others who encourage self-harm. - Exposure to racist or hate material. - Physical harm to people in making video content, such as enacting and imitating stunts and risk-taking activities, - Leaving and running away from home as a result of contacts made online.
+- We have a responsibility to help keep children, young people and adults safe online, whether or not they are using Wishing Well's network and devices - Bullying by peers or the public - Personal information that can identify and locate a young adult offline - Sexual grooming, luring, exploitation, and abuse contact with strangers - Exposure to inappropriate content. - Involvement in making or distributing illegal or inappropriate content. - Theft of personal information. - Exposure to information and interaction with others who encourage self-harm. - Exposure to racist or hate material. - Physical harm to people in making video content, such as enacting and imitating stunts and risk-taking activities, - Leaving and running away from home as a result of contacts made online.